Program of Study

 Students can expect to receive extensive training in basic brain and behavioral sciences, as well as a core foundation in statistical and data analysis methods that will prepare them for a research-focused career in academics or industry.
 Advanced research techniques available include: Immunohistochemistry (multiple label light and fluorescence), Confocal microscopy and stereology, Radioimmunoassay, ELISA and multiplex protein analysis, Flow cytometry, quantitative real-time PCR, Immune and glial cell cultures, Core-body telemetry, Pharmacological assays including self-administration, fast-scan cyclic voltammetry, and microinjection techniques, Electrophysiological recording in vivo and in vitro as well as magnetic resonance imaging, and a wide-variety of advanced behavioral assays, including those for learning and conditioning, memory, interval timing, counting, spatial navigation, anxiety, social interaction, maternal care, and psychophysical/multi-dimensional analysis of auditory and visual integration.

-We welcome the addition of Dr. Herbert Covington to the SINS faculty in Fall 2010.
 All SINS faculty are actively recruiting graduate students.
 Click on the HOW TO APPLY link below for more information on how to submit an application to our graduate training program.